InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

   Contract: AvastarTeleporter
-    ✓ should not allow system administrator to approve trait access for another user's primes (24551 gas) ✓ should not allow minter to approve trait access for another user's primes (24551 gas) ✓ should not allow an unapproved stranger to use traits on a prime (23325 gas) ✓ should allow owner to approve trait access for a specific set of their primes (89215 gas) ✓ should allow a handler to use traits for primes they are approved for (44084 gas) ✓ should not allow a handler to use more traits on a prime without being approved again (23325 gas) ✓ should allow anyone to render the art for a given Avastar
+    ✓ should not allow system administrator to approve trait access for another user's primes (24551 gas) ✓ should not allow minter to approve trait access for another user's primes (24551 gas) ✓ should not allow an unapproved stranger to use traits on a prime (23236 gas) ✓ should allow owner to approve trait access for a specific set of their primes (89215 gas) ✓ should allow a handler to use traits for primes they are approved for (43995 gas) ✓ should not allow a handler to use more traits on a prime without being approved again (23236 gas) ✓ should allow anyone to render the art for a given Avastar ✓ should not allow system administrator to change the token URI base when contract is not paused (25153 gas) ✓ should allow the sysadmin to change the token URI base when contract is paused (100279 gas)

   Contract: PrimeFactory
     ✓ should not allow system administrator to create a prime (24572 gas)